IndieCoderMM/coin-trackr/README.md

 ## 🎯 Future Features  <a name="future-features"></a>

+- [x] Side menu
+- [ ] Edit items
 - [ ] Desktop version
-- [ ] Side menu
+- [ ] Resetable password
-- [ ] More features
+- [ ] Email confirmation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contribution  <a name="contribution"></a>

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/IndieCoderMM/coin-trackr/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>